Do Supplements Actually Work?

 After decades of depleting our bodies from specific nutrients many times we need therapeutic doses of nutrients to get us back on track!
 After you are back on track you can reduce or eliminate many of them.

-9. Increased IMMUNE SYSTEM: The best thing to take to boost your immune system is a quality probiotic with bifido bacteria.
+10. Increased IMMUNE SYSTEM: The best thing to take to boost your immune system is a quality probiotic.
 Even my children take this.
 Coming from Ethiopia you would assume they would have caught numerous new illnesses that they have never been exposed to, but you know what?
 Nope, with the ketognenic diet and probiotics they rarely get sick.
 In fact, Micah threw up for the first time at the age of 6 and Kai ran over to me and yelled, “Mommy, something happened to Micah!”
 They were confused by what happened because it never happened before.

 What saddens me is I had a client with cancer and when she asked her doctor if she could take the probiotic I recommended they said no. Boosting her immune system is not harmful!!!
 Arg.